Loch of Harray: Natural history

 The loch is a Site of Special Scientific Interest and has a large number of pondweed species three of which are scarce, a rare caddis fly (Ylodes reuteri) and is the only known site in Scotland for a nerite snail Theodoxus fluviatilis which is more commonly found in English rivers.
 A wide variety of wildfowl winter at the loch including pochard, tufted duck, scaup and goldeneye.
+It has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of waterbirds.